qq749812679/AgentLoom/CONTRIBUTING.md

-# 🤝 Contributing to Multi-Modal AI Orchestrator
+# 🤝 Contributing to AgentLoom｜灵构织机

 Thank you for your interest in contributing!
 This project thrives on community contributions, and we welcome developers of all skill levels.